|

 bring the boy into Britain.
 "We have almost got our fingers on this person," a senior detective said last week.
 "There is

 a lot of circumstantial evidence against this individual and we are almost in a position to issue charges."
+The development comes as The Telegraph today publishes the first pictures

 of Joyce Osagiede, the Nigerian woman police believe could hold the key to the murder of the boy.
 In a potential blow to British